Leafwing-Studios/fop-rules/docs/character-options/species/slime.md

 **Elastic Collisions:** Whenever you are hit by a basic attack, you are pushed 1 tile directly away from the source of that attack.
 The effect of all other non-teleportation forced movement on you is doubled.
 While moving due to forced movement, whenever you hit a barrier or another, you bounces off at the same angle it came in at, continuing until you run out of movement.

-**Sproing:** You are immune to falling damage and have advantage on all Athletics skill checks made to jump.
+**Sproing:** You are immune to falling damage and moving up or down a height tier costs you only 1 tile of movement, rather than the usual 2 tiles of movement.

 ## Corrosive Slime